-The reduced-order model captures the force on the blade well, the displacement of material fairly well but the particle velocities only to partial extent.
-Unfortunately, it is also found that the model is sensitive to the training data.
+The reduced-order model captures the force and the material displacement fairly well but the particle velocities only to partial extent.
+It is also found that the model is sensitive to the training data.
 The problem is that the flow during the build up phase is rather different from the stationary flow, and it turns out it is hard to find a balance in representing them both with the model.
 Depending on which temporal parts of the training data are included, more or less emphasis can be put on these parts.
-This imbalance typically results in either particles not building up properly in front of the blade, or particles not able to comove with the blade, leaking out through the back.
-This suggests the need for a different model ansatz than Eq.
-(19).
+This imbalance typically results either in particles not building up properly in front of the blade, or particles not able to comove with the blade, leaking out through the back.
+The velocity error shown in Fig. 12 at time 1 s illustrate the former.